Karen L. Eisenstadt

-Representation of a global life sciences company in DOJ and SEC investigations of FCPA and revenue recognition issues.
+Represented global life sciences company in DOJ and SEC investigations of FCPA issues.
 DOJ declined prosecution and SEC settled on terms favorable to client.

 Drafted successful motion to dismiss for global food manufacturer in putative class action filed under Massachusetts consumer protection laws.

 Drafted successful motion to dismiss for biotech company in qui tam action concerning eligibility for Medicare reimbursement.*

 Defended former hedge fund manager on criminal insider trading charges.
 The jury acquitted on all counts.*